JWWeatherman/bitcoin_security_threat_model/README.md

 Software threats are threats that take advantage of security flaws within the software to prevent Bitcoin from becoming cash.

 ---
+# Heading on a single page - no other content.

+---

 ## Creating a transaction
 Owners of Bitcoin can send their Bitcoin to another user